GeoscienceAustralia/wagl/docs/source/hdf5.rst

 world coordinate, along with the coordinate reference system.
 Both items are easily parsed to GDAL or rasterio for interpretation.
 A *description* attribute is generally attached to every Image dataset as a means of easier understanding for anyone working with the code and wondering what a given image is representing.

-An example of the yaml document, as extracted using *gaip_convert*, for an IMAGE dataset written tile by tile is given as follows:
+An example of the yaml document, as extracted using *wagl_convert*, for an IMAGE dataset written tile by tile is given as follows:

 .. code-block:: yaml